alexszokolay/resume-parser/README.md

+## Resume-Parser

-A resume parser that can fetch a user's name, email, skills, and work experience.
+A resume parser using NLP and Regex.

+Can extract the following information from a PDF file:
+  - name
+  - email
+  - phone number
+  - skills
+  - education
+  - work experience

+  ## Usage